-Overall, ESG funding allowed 23 subrecipients to provide shelter or services to 11,382 people, which met the 10,000 person goal for Table 3A objective SL-1.3.
-Services to homeless individuals and families, including both sheltered and unsheltered, were provided by all 35 entities that received ESG funding during the program year, which exceeded the Table 3A goal for objective SL-1.2.
+Overall, ESG funding allowed 36 subrecipients to provide shelter or services to 9,751 people, which fell just under the 10,000 person goal for objective SL-1.3.
+Services to homeless individuals and families, including both sheltered and unsheltered and those at risk of homelessness, were provided by all 36 entities that received ESG funding during the program year, which exceeded the Table 3A goal for objective SL-1.2.